Drastic change in inelastic scattering depending on the development of dineutron correlation in $^{10}$Be: Formalism

 \subsection{Microscopic cluster model}

-The $^{10}$Be nucleus is constructed in the SMCM method based on the microscopic cluster model~\cite{ichikawa2011,muta2011}.
+The $^{10}$Be nucleus was constructed by the stochastic multiconfiguration mixing method based on the microscopic cluster model~\cite{ichikawa2011,muta2011}.
 The total wave function $\Phi^{J^{\pi} M}$ is expressed by the superposition of the basis states $\Psi_{i}^{J^{\pi} MK}$ as follows:

 The eigenstates of the Hamiltonian were obtained by diagonalizing the Hamiltonian matrix.
 Additionally, the coefficients, $c_{i, K}$, for the linear combination of Slater determinants were obtained.
-In this paper, we adopt the 500 basis states to obtain the total wave function.
+We adopted the 500 basis states to obtain the total wave function.
+We confirmed that sufficient convergence was achieved with 500 basis states.
+In fact, for the 4-body cluster system, even 400 basis states are known to provide sufficient convergence as shown in Ref.~\cite{furumoto2013}.

 Next, we introduce various $\alpha + \alpha + n + n$ configurations for the basis states to describe the $^{10}$Be nucleus as follows: \begin{widetext}